usds/us-forms-system/docs/building-a-form/adding-widgets-and-definitions.md

 To use a widget, set `ui:widget` for a field to the name of the widget.
 Widgets are located in [/src/js/widgets](../../src/js/widgets).

-Widget       | How it is used
+Widget       | How it's used
 ------------ | -------------
 `ArrayCountWidget` | In the 'uiSchema', specify `'ui:widget': ArrayCountWidget` for the given field `CheckboxWidget` | Default widget for a schema that specifies `type: 'boolean'`